hawkinsw/DailyPL/variables-scope.md

 ...
 ```

 in `emcee`.
 Well, we aren't as lucky. `roast` is not local.
 So, we will have to look at the static parent scope.
-And, remember that definition for statically scoped languages: The parent scope of Scope $x$ is $p$, where $p$ is the scope containing the declaration of Scope $x$.
+And, remember that definition for statically scoped languages: The parent scope of scope $x$ is $p$, where $p$ is the scope containing the declaration of scope $x$.
 Perfect!!
 We know that the scope associated with the function `peanut` was the function in which `emcee` was declared.
 Therefore, the scope associated with function `peanut` is the scope to consider next in the scope resolution algorithm.
 When we consider _that_ scope, we see that the variable for which we are searching (`roast`) _is_ local to that scope and, therefore, we are done!

 However, we have to make a minor concession for languages like C++ where scopes are not always associated with something that is declared.
 In C++ we are able to introduce new scopes just by using pairs of `{` and `}`.
 There's no name that we _have_ to give such a block and, therefore, nothing is declared, in the truest sense.
 If we wanted to try to make the definition fit, we could say that a scope created by a nameless pair of `{` `}`s is "declared".
 Either way, I think that the definition of static parent/ancestor in a language like C++ will make sense when we look at an example: